Estonia at the 1936 Winter Olympics: Background

-The Estonian athletes were members of the Russian delegation since the 1912 Olympic Games.
-Estonia competed as a separate nation since the Summer Olympics in 1920.
-At the 1924 Winter Olympics, the nation was represented at the opening ceremony, but no athletes competed.
-The nation made its official debut in the Winter Olympics in the 1928 Winter Olympics held at St.Moritz.
-The nation returned to the Winter Games after missing the 1932 Winter Olympics and marked the nation's second appearance at the Winter Games.
-These Games would be the last time that Estonia would compete at the Winter Games as an independent nation until the 1992 Winter Olympics.
-After the nation was became part of the Soviet Union in 1940, Estonian athletes would compete at the Olympic Games as part of the Soviet delegations from 1940 to 1988.
-The Estonian Sports Federation formed the Estonian Olympic Committee in 1919, which ceased to exist during the Soviet occupation.
-It was renewed in 1989 and was approved by the International Olympic Committee in November 1991.
+Estonian athletes were members of the Russian delegation since the 1912 Olympic Games.
+The Estonian Sports Federation formed the Estonian Olympic Committee in 1919, and Estonia competed as an independent country for the first time in the 1920 Summer Olympics.
+At the 1924 Winter Olympics, the country was represented at the opening ceremony, but no athletes competed.
+The country made its official Winter Olympics debut in 1928 at St.Moritz.
+The country returned to the Winter Games in 1936, after missing the 1932 Winter Olympics, which marked the Estonia's second appearance at the Winter Games.
+These Games would be the last time that Estonia would compete at the Winter Games as an independent country until 1992.
+After the country was occupied by the Soviet Union in 1940, Estonian athletes would compete at the Olympic Games as part of the Soviet delegations until 1988.
+The Estonian Olympic Committe, which ceased to exist during the Soviet occupation, was re-established in 1989 and approved by the International Olympic Committee in November 1991.

 The 1936 Winter Olympics were held in Garmisch-Partenkirchen, Germany between 6 and 16 February 1936.
 The Estonian delegation consisted of five athletes competing across four sports.
 The delegation was led by Johannes Raudava, who also served as the country's flag-bearer in the Parade of Nations during the opening ceremony.